 Approximately 7,850 people in Germany develop cancer each year that is caused by human papillomavirus (HPV).
 Early HPV vaccination, recommended by the STIKO for boys and girls, can prevent certain HPV-related cancers.
-In this way, you can provide your children with the best possible protection on their way to adulthood from the age of 9.

-We want to provide parents with a quick and accurate overview of HPV and its associated potential for disease.
+You can already protect your child in the best possible way on their path to adulthood starting at the age of 9.
+We want to give parents a quick and accurate overview of HPV and the related potential for disease.
 In this way, you'll also be able to give your children the best possible start in life in terms of health.